For thermal exchange of heat in the watercooling loop, you need the finest quality Radiator.

 However, you may need to run your fans at higher RPM to get through the air.

-Overall, it depends on how much coolant you are using in your loop and you want to cool.
+Overall, it depends on how much coolant you are using in your loop and what you want to cool.

 A longer radiator with a lower FPI is very good for reducing unwanted sounds.

-Answer: Corsair Hydro X Series XR5 is one of the finest heat sinks you can get for watercooling PC.
+Answer: Corsair Hydro X Series XR5 is one of the finest heat sinks you can get for a watercooling PC.

 Question: Do thick Radiators cool better?

-Answer: Yes, heat transfer becomes way too much easier in case of thick radiators and thus, the system cools better.
+Answer: Yes, heat transfer becomes way too much easier in the case of thick radiators and thus, the system cools better.

 Question: Is it better to push or pull air through a radiator?

-A best water cooling radiator acts as a heat dissipator to your cooling loop.
+The best water cooling radiator acts as a heat dissipator to your cooling loop.